Our RPTU story

 Valuable introduction to psychological practice

-The outpatient clinic is the official training clinic of the RPTU Landau.
-This means that students have the opportunity to work and learn in the outpatient clinic not only as part of an internship, but also throughout their entire training.
-“The outpatient clinic is a place where you can receive practical training with good supervision,” says the student, who came to Landau from northern Germany to study psychology and appreciates the advantages of a smaller university with very good supervision.
+The outpatient clinic is an official continuing education outpatient clinic at RPTU Landau.
+This means that students not only have the opportunity to work and learn in the outpatient clinic as part of an internship, but also throughout their training.
+"The outpatient clinic is a place where you receive practical and well-supervised training," says the student, who came to Landau from the north of Germany to study psychology and appreciates the advantages of a smaller university with very good supervision.

 An internship with added value

-In addition to working with patients and the therapeutic team, administrative tasks were also part of the internship: creating patient files, organizing the therapy processes and ensuring the correct documentation were among her tasks.
-“I learned how much space bureaucracy takes up in therapeutic work.
-From my perspective, this makes it an important field.
-During my studies, this area tends to play a subordinate role.”
+In addition to working with patients and the therapeutic team, the internship also involved administrative tasks: Creating patient files, organizing therapy processes and ensuring correct documentation were all part of her duties.
+"I learned how much space bureaucracy takes up in therapeutic work.
+This makes it an important field from my perspective.
+During my studies, this area tends to play a subordinate role."

-A flexible working environment with plenty of responsibility
+A flexible working environment with a lot of responsibility

-The administrative and organizational work has a particular advantage for Wengst: she feels very well prepared when she starts her therapeutic work after graduating.
-“If I ever work as a therapist myself, I will already be very familiar with the bureaucratic tasks.”
+The administrative and organizational work has a particular advantage for Wengst: she feels well prepared when she starts working as a therapist after graduation.
+"When I eventually work as a therapist myself, I will already have mastered the bureaucratic tasks from the FF."

 Training and exchange in practice

-Despite the focus of her student job on the administrative side of her future profession, there is still enough time for exchange with the therapists at the outpatient clinic.
-“You always get specific tips and insights that help you to sharpen your own idea of what your future work will be like in practice,” explains Wengst.
+Despite the focus of her student job on the administration of her future profession, she still has enough time to interact with the therapists at the outpatient clinic.
+"You always get specific tips and insights that help you to sharpen your own idea of your future work in practice," explains Wengst.

 Expensive training so far

-Another advantage of Landau is that it has a small but excellent faculty in the field of psychology, Wengst continues.
-The good supervision of students here is truly unique. ”There is always someone to help you.
-The small groups give you the individual support you need,” she explains.
+Another point in Landau's favor is that it is a small but nice faculty in the field of psychology, Wengst continues.
+The good support for students here is truly unique.
+"There is always someone to help you.
+The small groups mean you get the individual support you need," she explains.

 Master's thesis on a difficult topic

-Wengst is currently writing her Master's thesis on the topic of ‘Feelings and fears of psychotherapists when dealing with suicidal children and adolescents’.
-She is supervised by Dr. Daniela Schwarz, who is herself a therapist in the psychotherapeutic outpatient clinic for children and adolescents.
-“The topic is difficult, but I believe that the more you work with such cases, the better you become at dealing with them.
-The aim of my work is to further develop training for therapists so that they can better deal with this difficult topic,” explains Wengst.
+Wengst is currently writing her Master's thesis on "Feelings and fears of psychotherapists when dealing with suicidal children and adolescents".
+She is being supervised by Dr. Daniela Schwarz, who is herself a therapist in the psychotherapeutic outpatient clinic for children and adolescents.
+"The subject is difficult, but I believe that the more you work with such cases, the better you get at dealing with them.
+The aim of my work is to develop further training for therapists so that they can deal better with this difficult topic," explains Wengst.

 A valuable contribution to training

-For students of psychology at RPTU Landau, the university's outpatient clinic offers an excellent opportunity to combine theory and practice.
-The chance to learn from experienced therapists, to master bureaucracy and to prepare for later practice makes the children's and youth outpatient clinic a unique place of learning for the RPTU Landau's prospective psychotherapists.
+For psychology students at RPTU Landau, the university's own outpatient clinic offers an excellent opportunity to combine theory and practice.
+The opportunity to learn from experienced therapists, master the bureaucracy and prepare for later practice makes the outpatient clinic for children and adolescents a unique place of learning for prospective psychotherapists at RPTU Landau.